hiejulia/Grocery/README.md

 # Grocery
 Grocery app
+##Idea
+App used for cashier in stores, supermarkets that calculate and manage the products from the store.
 ##Usage Instructions

 #To run the app,

-Make sure mongodb is running in the background.
-Install global dependencies with npm install -g gulp bower react-tools browserify Install dependencies with npm install; bower install Run app with gulp serve
+Make sure mongodb is running in the background.(Install Mongodb : <a href="https://www.mongodb.com/">MongoDB</a>< Install global dependencies with npm install -g gulp bower react-tools browserify Install dependencies with npm install; bower install Run app with gulp serve
-Glossary

 #Dispatcher